zandy333/twocolors/README.md

+# TwoColors
-# TwoColors is a simple but addicting game to exercise your brain.
+TwoColors is a simple but an addicting game to exercise your brain.